 Mental health at work

-Mental Health mattersMental health is a key prerequisite for employee performance and commitment.
+Mental Health mattersMental health is a key prerequisite for the performance and commitment of our people.
 Measures to maintain, promote and restore mental health are therefore an important ethical and economic concern for Siemens.

 are affected by a mental health issue